 Visit our Shopping section for a complete list of Times Square retailers.
 There are numerous stores in Times Square including: Toys "R" Us, Sephora (1500 Broadway and 5 Times Sq), Swatch, Levi's, Aeropostale, Foot Locker, Forever 21, Disney, American Eagle Outfitters, Hershey's Store, M&M's World, Fossil, Inglot and more!

-We suggest a walking tour, like the one that begins at the Times Square Museum and Visitor Center.
+We suggest a walking tour.
 Take the Times Square History or Broadway Walking Tour and get a glimpse of Times Square’s vibrant past.
 You can also take a Gray Line or City Sights NY Tour.
 Or why not travel like a true New Yorker via mass transit.
 Visit our Getting Around and Parking page for more information.

 Top Image Photo Credit: Kevin Tachman